stefanspringer1/SwiftXML/README.md

 myElement.attached["note"] = nil
 ```

+You can also set attachments immediately when creating en element, document, or `XSpot` by using the argument `attached:` of the initializer.

 ## Traversals

 Traversing a tree depth-first starting from a node (including a document) can be done by the following methods: